restful-ws/restful-ws.github.io/rest/constraints/uniform-interface.md

 >> And so on

-### Implications of Uniform Interface
+## Implications of Uniform Interface

 > Client Competency

 > Design Implication:  What About My Interface Semantics?

-### Diagrams

-# TBD: Service-specific Interfaces vs Generic Interfaces

-# TBD: Client Competency: REST vs ROSI

 ## How to Mess It Up

+- Invent your own HTTP Methods

+- Ignore protocol method semantics

+- Use POST for Everything

+- Interpret HTTP Semantics as CRUD